alpari01/buysell_backend/README.md

 1. Url address of the database where it is located, as well as the port*
 2. Nickname to connect to the database*
 3. Password to connect to the database*
-4. Driver allows Java programs to connect to a PostgreSQL database using standard, database independent Java code
+4. Driver that allows Java programs to connect to a PostgreSQL database using standard, database independent Java code

 *that is specified in the docker-compose.yml file on the server